 There are three FDA-approved drugs used in the treatment:

 These medications are clinically proven to be safe and effective in combination with behavioral therapies.
-Individuals with opioid dependence are offered access to buprenorphine, methadone, and naltrexone in order to determine which medication is best suited for them in their journey towards recovery.
+Our medical team will discuss these options with you in order to help determine if medication is best suited for you in your journey towards recovery.
 Opioid dependency is a chronic (sometimes lifelong) issue, but it is treatable.

 Drug detoxification is the process whereby a patient gets rid of all traces of harmful drugs and/or alcohol in their body, while also being helped to manage their withdrawal symptoms.
 Detoxing isn’t easy, but the team at Gateway Rehab are clinically trained to help make your detox and recovery process as safe and manageable as possible.

 Withdrawal is the medical term that refers to the physical and mental negative side effects experienced by a person who does get the amount of drugs or alcohol they are accustomed to.

 How long it takes to detox your body from harmful drugs depends entirely on the type of substances you are addicted to, the severity of the addiction, overall health, body weight, and even metabolism.
 If you are addicted to more than one substance, you may experience a longer detoxification.